nichodges/sprklst/sparklist-nic.md

 SevenDays - Connect your social apps (FB, Instagram, etc.), choose the people who you really, truly, actually care about.
 Then stop checking those social networks.
 SevenDays will send you a summary of what the people you care about have been doing every Saturday morning.

 140 - A Twitter client that only shows you tweets that contain no links or images.

+Conversation Bot - Tell it two people on twitter that have interesting conversations.
+When they have one, it will make a screenshot and tweet it to you.